We'd like to hear from you...

 Peter Spellman - Drums, Percussion, Guitar, Keyboard

 Peter found his way into music as a guitarist in various NY bands and then switched to drums after seeing the Police perform in the late 1970s.
 Since then he's performed and recorded with reggae outfit, The Mighty Charge, world music ensemble Friend Planet, and now with the Underwater Airport crew.
-He's scored films for the National Science Foundation, composed video games for Massachusetts General Hospital, and coaches music entrepreneurs as Director of Career Development at Berklee College of Music.
+He's scored films for the National Science Foundation, composed video games for Massachusetts General Hospital, and coached music entrepreneurs as Director of Career Development at Berklee College of Music.
 With the poet Carlyle, he believes the deeper we see into nature, the more we realize all is patterned vibration – music.
-Find him at mcareerjuice.com.
+Find him at mbsolutions.com.

 Jim Whisenant - Bass, Chapman Stick, Laptop, iOS Devices, Synths, Percussion